Xilinx/PYNQ/docs/source/8_iop_code.rst

    :align: center

-Arduino IOP:

-An IOP can be used as a flexible controller for different types of external peripherals.
-The ARM Cortex-A9 is an application processor, running Linux, and is not well-suited for real time applications.
-An IOP can be used as a real-time controller.
+The ARM Cortex-A9 is an application processor, running Linux, and is not optimized for real time applications.
+An IOP can be used as a real-time controller and as a flexible controller for different types of external peripherals..

-The IOP's configurable switch can be used to route signals between the physical Pmod interface (external pins), and the available interface peripherals in the IOP sub-system (IIC, SPI, GPIO, Timer).
-In this way, an IIC, SPI, or custom external peripheral can be supported on the same physical port using a single overlay. i.e. there is no need to create a new FPGA design to support a different interface standard.
+The IOP's configurable switch can be used to route signals between the physical interface (external pins of Pmod and Arduino connector), and the available interface peripherals in the IOP sub-system (IIC, SPI, GPIO, Timer, UART).
+In this way, an IIC, SPI, or custom external peripheral can be supported on the same physical port using the same IOP. i.e. there is no need to create a new FPGA design to support a different interface standard.

-IOPs can also be used standalone to offload some processing from the main processer.
+IOPs can also be used standalone to offload some processing from the main processor.
 However, note that the MicroBlaze processor inside an IOP is running at 100 MHz, compared to the Dual-Core ARM Cortex-A9 running at 650 MHz.
-The clock speed, and different processor architectures and features should be taken into account when offloading application code. e.g. Vector processing on the ARM Cortex-A9 Neon processing unit will be much more efficient than running on the MicroBlaze.
+The clock speed, and different processor architectures and features should be taken into account when offloading pure application code. e.g. Vector processing on the ARM Cortex-A9 Neon processing unit will be much more efficient than running on the MicroBlaze.
 The MicroBlaze is most appropriate for low-level or real-time applications.

 Xilinx Software installation
 ----------------------------

 A MicroBlaze cross-compiler is required to build software for the MicroBlaze inside an IOP.
-Xilinx SDK contains the MicroBlaze cross-compiler and was used to build all PMOD device drivers released with Pynq.
+Xilinx SDK contains the MicroBlaze cross-compiler and was used to build all Pmod device drivers released with Pynq.
 It should be noted that Pynq ships with the source and project files for many devices, which have been precompiled (see `Pynq Modules <12_modules.html>`_).
 Xilinx software is only needed if you intend to build your own drivers.

 The current Pynq release is built using Vivado and SDK 2016.1.
 You should use the same version to rebuild existing Vivado and SDK projects.
 If you only intend to build software, you will only need to install SDK.
 The full Vivado installation is required to design overlays.

-`Download Xilinx Vivado and SDK 2015.4 <http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2015-4.html>`_
+`Download Xilinx Vivado and SDK 2016.1 <http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2016-1.html>`_

 You can use the Vivado HLx Web Install Client and select SDK and/or Vivado during the installation.